Bunkai9448/Marmalade_Boy_SGB/Text Extraction-Insertion/README.md

 - *Since Atlas and Cartographer are Windows only, I also used the (full) data to make a few python scripts (with AI help), so I can make the insertion/extraction in my unix systems too.
 But those scripts are private for the time being.*

+## Extra:
+In case you need help to find the endings, or to find the Keywords for the SFC game.
+Here is a password to the psychology test results (END OF THE GAME).
+`2せろ ワワカコ てつと つつ・へ`